TomPark2000/Lending.Club-End.to.End.Project/README.md

 ![](images/loanamnt_count.png)

 I then wanted to see if there was a relationship between the **loan status and the loan amount**.
-It seems that there"s a slight increase in likelihood of the loan not being paid off if it"s higher, which makes sense..
+It seems that there"s a slight increase in likelihood of the loan not being paid off if it's higher, which makes sense..
 ![](images/boxplt_status_amnt.png)